vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

 ![](./media-link/sendy-recaptcha/email3.png)

-As you can probably guess, his response was not was I was hoping for:
+As you can probably guess, his response was not what I was hoping for:

 ![](./media-link/sendy-recaptcha/email4.png)